 Deeper personalisation.
 AI customer service will increasingly behave more like a knowledgeable account manager than an automated FAQ responder.
 Persistent memory, purchase history integration, and behavioural context will enable genuinely personalised service at scale.

 Voice and multimodal normalisation.
-Voice-enabled AI support and the ability to process images, documents, and video will move from differentiators to baseline expectations over the next 18–24 months.
+Voice-enabled AI support and the ability to process images, documents, and video will move from differentiators to baseline expectations over the next 18–24 months — alongside multilingual support workflows for global customer service.

 Implications for Your Business

 The data and trends paint a clear picture: AI customer service is no longer an optional competitive advantage — it is becoming table stakes.
-Businesses that deploy well, maintain their deployments, and expand their use cases over time will hold a structural advantage over those that delay.
+Businesses that deploy well, maintain their deployments, and stay ahead of the shifting chatbot trends will hold a structural advantage over those that delay.

-The businesses best positioned for 2026–2027 are deploying now, building operational fluency with the tools, and accumulating the knowledge base depth and conversation data that will fuel increasingly sophisticated AI capabilities as the technology continues to evolve.
+The businesses best positioned for 2026–2027 are deploying now, building operational fluency with the tools — including training their teams to work alongside AI — and accumulating the knowledge base depth and conversation data that will fuel increasingly sophisticated AI capabilities as the technology continues to evolve.
+For a longer view of where this is heading, see our analysis of the 10 ways AI will transform small business customer service by 2027.

 FAQ